kubedb/docs/docs/guides/mssqlserver/autoscaler/storage/cluster.md

 - `spec.storage.mssqlserver.trigger` specifies that storage autoscaling is enabled for this database.
 - `spec.storage.mssqlserver.usageThreshold` specifies storage usage threshold, if storage usage exceeds `60%` then storage autoscaling will be triggered.
 - `spec.storage.mssqlserver.scalingThreshold` specifies the scaling threshold.
 Storage will be scaled to `50%` of the current amount.
-- `spec.storage.mssqlserver.expansionMode` specifies the expansion mode of volume expansion `MSSQLServerOpsRequest` created by `MSSQLServerAutoscaler`, `standard` supports offline volume expansion so here `expansionMode` is set as "Offline".
+- `spec.storage.mssqlserver.expansionMode` specifies the expansion mode of volume expansion `MSSQLServerOpsRequest` created by `MSSQLServerAutoscaler`, `longhorn` supports offline volume expansion so here `expansionMode` is set as "Offline".

 Let's create the `MSSQLServerAutoscaler` CR we have shown above,